frkr/tesseract-ui/ai-guidelines.md

 ## Static vs dynamic

 The `static` in `$env/static/private` indicates that these values are known at build time, and can be _statically replaced_.
-This enables useful optimisations:
+This enables useful optimizations:

 ```js
 import { FEATURE_FLAG_X } from '$env/static/private';